-The HRA incurs capital charges in respect of depreciation in accordance with the Item 8 Credit and Item 8 Debit (General) Determination for 2020/21.
+The HRA incurs capital charges in respect of depreciation in accordance with the Item 8 Credit and Item 8 Debit (General) Determination for 2021/22.
 The depreciation charge is based upon a 33-year life of the operational dwellings, less an allowance for residual land value.
-The depreciation charge for dwellings is £5.863m (£5.713m in 2019/20).
+The depreciation charge for dwellings is £6.033m (£5.863m in 2020/21).
+The depreciation charge for other buildings is £0.032m.